atigano/Menidia_menidia_genome/README.md

 bedtools merge -i dup_20-100.bed > dup_20-100_reduced.bed
 ```

-## Manhattan plot for levels of heterozygosity in each of the two genomes
+## Manhattan plot for levels of heterozygosity in each of the two genomes from Connecticut and Georgia
 Calculate number of variants in each window
 ```
 cd /workdir/anna/dovetail